SinaRahimzade/Introductory-Python/lecture_1/readme.md

 Other languages are incredibly powerful for expert developers.
 The most popular one in this category is likely C++ and its close relative C. Whatever web browser you used today was likely written in C or C++.
 Your operating system running that browser was also very likely built with C/C++.
 Your favorite first-person shooter or strategy video game?
 You nailed it: C/C++.

-Both Scratch and C++ are decidedly not what I would call full- spectrum languages.
+Both Scratch and C++ are decidedly not what I would call full-spectrum languages.
 In the Scratch level, it’s easy to start but you have to switch to a “real” language to build real applications.
 Conversely, you can build real apps with C++, yet there is no gentle on-ramp.
 You dive head first into all the complexity of that language which exists to support these rich applications.

 Python, on the other hand, is special.
 It is a full-spectrum language.
 We often judge the simplicity of a language based on the “hello world” test.
 That is, what syntax and actions are necessary to get that lan- guage to output “hello world” to the user?
 In Python, it couldn’t be simpler:
 ```python